 Goldman’s core franchises remain very strong.
-The Company’s powerful Investment Banking (IB) franchise includes a dominant Financial Advisory business that is consistently top-ranked in worldwide completed M&A and a global-leading Equity Underwriting platform.
-In addition, Goldman has made significant market share gains over the past decade within Debt Underwriting, establishing a top-five position globally.
-Notably, Goldman’s strong relationships with its investment banking clients provide recurring advisory and underwriting fees, as well as generating additional follow-on business throughout the rest of the firm.
+The Company’s Investment Banking (IB) franchise includes a dominant Financial Advisory business that has generated the most revenue globally for more than 20 years running and a global-leading Equity Underwriting platform.
+In addition, Goldman has made significant market share gains over the past decade in Debt Underwriting, establishing a top-three position globally.

-The Company remains one of the leading global players within Fixed Income, Currency and Commodities (FICC) and Equities.
-While these businesses are capital intensive and contribute a notable amount of market risk and revenue volatility, they can still generate a substantial amount of revenue even during adverse market conditions, as evidenced in Goldman’s recent results.
-In 1Q20, FICC net revenues totaled almost $3 billion, which reached its highest level in five years, while Equities had its second best quarter in five years, with $2.2 billion in net revenues.
-Goldman’s top 10 global active Asset Management business and leading ultra-high net worth Wealth Management business provide revenue diversification.
+Goldman has a top-two Sales and Trading franchise in Fixed Income, Currency and Commodities (FICC) and Equities.
+While these businesses are capital intensive and contribute a notable amount of market risk and revenue volatility, they can still generate a substantial amount of revenue even during adverse market conditions, as evidenced in the Company’s results since the onset of the pandemic.

 All figures are in U.S. dollars unless otherwise noted.

-This rating is endorsed by DBRS Ratings Limited (DBRS Morningstar) for use in the European Union.
+This rating is endorsed by DBRS Ratings Limited for use in the United Kingdom, and by DBRS Ratings GmbH for use in the European Union, respectively.
 The following additional regulatory disclosures apply to endorsed ratings:

-Lead Analyst: Michael McTamney, CFA, Vice President – Global FIG
+Lead Analyst Michael McTamney, Senior Vice President - Global FIG

 For more information on this credit or on this industry, visit www.dbrsmorningstar.com.